'In sorrow, I close my eyes': Tina Turner pays tribute to son

 “This is a tragedy, u with your brother Craig and your father Ike Turner.”

-TMZ reports that a person made a call to 911 after Ronnie had trouble breathing while outside their home in the San Fernando Valley.
+TMZ reports that a person made an emergency phone call after Ronnie had trouble breathing while outside their home in the San Fernando Valley.

 Bystanders attempted CPR but he was pronounced dead at the scene.